VDBBjorn/bjorn-to-code/src/content/posts/20250902_component_tests_part1.md

 title: 'Making Integration Tests Actually Maintainable'
 published: 2025-09-02
 draft: false
-description: 'Stop writing unreliable integration tests.
-Learn how component tests makes your tests readable, reusable, and actually maintainable.'
+description: 'How to write integration tests that give you confidence to deploy, not a maintenance nightmare.'
 series: 'Component tests'
 tags: ['dotnet', 'testing', 'integration-tests', 'component-tests']
 ---